d3scomp/JDEECo/README.md

 ## Compilation and Deployment
 To compile the project you will need to have Apache Maven (http://maven.apache.org/) installed on your machine (version 3.04 was used when writing the script).

-#### There are two maven profiles against which you can compile the sources:
+#### There are two ways you can compile the sources using maven:
  * `default` - produces simple jars for jDEECo core library, Demo applications and JPF relevant library.
- * `sde` - produces OSGi bundles for jDEECo core and jDEECo SDE Tool
+ * `OSGi` - produces OSGi bundles for jDEECo core

 The `default` compilation is performed by simply executing `mvn clean install` command in the jdeeco-parent subfolder.
-In order to compile sources against the `sde` profile issue `mvn clean install -Psde` command.
+In order to compile sources to have OSGi bundle of jDEECo on outcome `mvn clean install` command in the jdeeco-coreosgi.
 All generated binaries together with zipped sources are placed in the `dist` folder in the root of the project.
 Additionally AppacheRiver 2.2 and Java PathFinder distribution are downloaded, set up and all required scripts are generated.